The NFB at RVF : Celebrating “the music of French”Detailed program (pdf) Registration form online

 Six programs for virtual or in-person screenings:

-Jours de plaine by Réal Bérard and André Leduc (French only, English translation provided in a document, 6 min, Manitoba), song by Daniel Lavoie
+Jours de plaine by Réal Bérard and André Leduc (French only*, 6 min, Manitoba), song by Daniel Lavoie

-Les fleurs de macadam by Laurent Coderre (French only, English translation provided in a document, 2 min, Quebec), song by Jean-Pierre Ferland
+Les fleurs de macadam by Laurent Coderre (French only*, 2 min, Quebec), song by Jean-Pierre Ferland

-Taxi by Roland Stutz (French only, English translation provided in a document, 2 min, Quebec), song by Claude Léveillée
+Taxi by Roland Stutz (French only*, 2 min, Quebec), song by Claude Léveillée

 Vive la rose by Bruce Alcock (French and English subtitles, 6 min, Newfoundland), Émile Benoit’s performance of a traditional French song from Newfoundland’s folk repertoire

-Joséphine by Anne-Marie Sirois (French only, English translation provided in a document, 4 min, New Brunswick), song by Acadian band Zéroo Celsius
+Joséphine by Anne-Marie Sirois (French only*, 4 min, New Brunswick), song by Acadian band Zéroo Celsius

 Whichever option you choose, Alexis Normand’s film Assez French (French Enough) is sure to spark reflection and discussion with its sensitive but important topic: the role of language in identity.
 In this short film, the singer-songwriter and filmmaker engages in a frank discussion about belonging and bilingualism in the Prairie provinces.
 For a longer program, Marie Cadieux’s Éloge du chiac – Partie 2 (Celebrating Chiac – Part II), which explores how important Chiac is to the identity of its speakers in Southeastern New Brunswick, and Kevin Papatie’s film Wapikoni mobile 2007 – L’amendement , which looks at the loss of the Algonquin language, provide excellent complementary views on the issue.